michel4j/epr-simple/README.md

     - A transformed value `C` is calculated using the particle properties and the detector setting `x` as `C = -1ⁿ cos n(x − e)`.
 The sign of this value, will ultimately determine which channel the particle will be detected at; `+1` or `-1`
-    - The absolute value of `C` together with the particle property `p` will determine if the particle goes through the filter.
-      If `|C| > p` the particle goes through.
-Every particle which goes through the filter is detected by one of the two channels.

-    - The setting `x` and the output (`+1`, `-1`, or `0`) are registered locally at each station and saved in separate files at the end of the simulation.
+    - The setting `x` and the outputs are registered locally at each station and saved in separate files at the end of the simulation.
 Each station is not aware of and uses no information from or about the other station.